3.3.5 After the second entitlement period

 The review findings may establish:

-If the Agent decides to alter or terminate weekly payments or treatment, the Agent must send a notice to the worker and employer, ensuring:
+If the Agent or self-insurer decides to alter or terminate weekly payments or treatment, they must send a notice to the worker and employer, if applicable, ensuring:

 • all criteria is addressed before terminating and